 - Spa booking

 Hotel guests are more likely to use a browser-based concierge app.
 It has a higher takeup than downloading and installing an app store app.
 There are fewer barriers when accessing and using a QR code and a browser address.
 And, it will not require uninstalling later.

-What we’re not saying is only to use a virtual concierge service.
+What we’re not saying is only to use a digital concierge service.
 Much of this has to be about what works best for your venue, and your kind of guests.

 As your hotel bookings grow, or you expand to other hotels to develop a chain, then Hotefy can scale with your business to provide for your expanded audience.

-Simply offering your guests a QR-based option to access all your concierge services from anywhere on site, might mean you actually won’t need a digital concierge service at all.
+Simply offering your guests a QR-based option to access all your concierge services from anywhere on site, might mean you actually won’t need a kiosk concierge service at all.

 So why not get started with Hotefy now, guests will be drawn to the use of a QR code system.
 There’s a high probability that your revenue will increase as a result.